Frequently Asked Questions

 The Board, the Board Committees, and each director has the right, subject to the approval of the Chair, to seek independent professional advice at Xero’s expense to assist them to carry out their responsibilities.
 Further, the Board and Board Committees have the authority to secure the attendance at meetings of outsiders with relevant experience and expertise.

 All directors are responsible for ensuring they remain current in understanding their duties as directors.

 Deeds of Indemnity have been granted by the Company in favor of the directors in relation to potential liabilities and costs they may incur for acts or omissions in their capacity as directors.
 Directors and officers liability insurance covers the risks normally covered by such policies arising out of acts or omissions of directors and employees in their capacity as such.

 Board meetings are held on a regular basis and additional meetings are held when necessary.
 At meetings the Board considers key financial and operational information as well as matters of strategic importance.

 Executives regularly attend Board meetings and are also available to be contacted by directors between meetings.

 Directors who are not members of the Committees may attend the Committee meetings.

 The Board has a formal review of its performance and areas of focus on an annual basis.

 One of the main purposes of the Audit and Risk Management Committee is to ensure the quality and independence of the audit process.
-The Chair of the Committee and the Chief Accounting Officer and Chief Operating and Financial Officer work with the external auditors to plan the audit approach.
+The Chair of the Committee and the Chief Financial Officer work with the external auditors to plan the audit approach.
 All aspects of the audit are reported back to the Audit and Risk Management Committee and the auditors are given the opportunity at Committee meetings to meet with the Board without the Company’s executives present.